Pupil Behaviour Policy

 • Ask children outright if they’ve been harmed

 • Listen and reassure

 • Make a written record as soon as possible

-• Contact the DSL.
+• Contact the Designated Safeguarding Lead (DSL).

 Staff do not: